 Is Sales & Trading the Right Career for You?
-A Discussion with 7 Morgan Stanley S&T Professionals was originally published on Vault.
+A Discussion with 7 Morgan Stanley S&T Professionals was originally published on Firsthand.

 Sales and trading careers are among the most dynamic, exciting, challenging, and rewarding.
 And there’s perhaps no better place to pursue a sales and trading career than New York-based global financial services giant Morgan Stanley—which offers a wide range of S&T roles, for all types of backgrounds and skillsets.